Kun Khmer: History

+Downfall of Kun Khmer

+During the chaos of the Vietnam War, American President Nixon chose to get involved in Cambodia, where a pro-Western regime led by Gen. Lon Nol had usurped Sihanouk’s neutral government in March 1970.
+Since then, the new government had been trying to drive the communists out of their sanctuary along the border.
+The North Vietnamese easily repelled the Cambodian army's offensives and began providing arms and support to the Cambodian communist faction, called the Khmer Rouge.
+Eager to back Lon Nol and eliminate the sanctuaries, Nixon approved a significant operation involving a U.S. and South Vietnamese force of 20,000 troops into the border regions.
+In the U.S., news of the Cambodian incursion sparked widespread protests and demonstrations.
+During the Vietnam War, Henry Kissinger, serving as National Security Advisor, and then-President Richard Nixon authorized secret bombing operations in neutral Cambodia to target Viet Cong forces located in the eastern region of the country.
+Ben Kiernan, a historian at Yale University and a prominent authority on Cambodian history, estimates that approximately 500,000 tons of U.S. bombs were released over Cambodia from 1969 to 1973.
+Scholars have also suggested that the bombing campaign initiated by Nixon and Kissinger contributed significantly to the conditions that led to one of the most devastating genocides of the 20th century.

-During the chaos of the Vietnam War, Cambodia was undergoing its own civil war.
-On April 17, 1975, the Maoist Communist rebels, the Khmer Rouge, overthrew the government of the Khmer Republic led by Lon Nol.
-The Khmer Rouge's plan was to eliminate modern society and create an agrarian utopia.
-The Khmer Rouge executed educated people, others who had ties to the old government or anyone who was believed to be advantaged by the old society (doctors, teachers, soldiers, actors, singers, boxers, etc.) and forced the remaining Khmer population into labor camps, in which many died of starvation and diseases, to be re-educated under the new government.
-Traditional martial arts were banned at this time and many boxers were executed or worked to death, which nearly caused the death of pradal serey.
-An estimated 1.7 million Cambodians or 21% of the population died during the Khmer Rouge regime according to the studies of the Cambodia Genocide Program of Yale University.
-This lasted for four years until 1979 when the Vietnamese along with ex-Khmer Rouge officers, including current prime minister Hun Sen, overthrew the Khmer Rouge.
-During the relative peace since the departure of the Vietnamese and the re-establishment of the Kingdom of Cambodia, the country's traditional arts were revived, including pradal serey.
+On April 17, 1975, the Maoist Communist rebels, the Khmer Rouge under the orders of Pol Pot, overthrew the government of the Khmer Republic then-led by Lon Nol.
+The Khmer Rouge's plan was to eliminate modern society, and create an agrarian utopia.
+The Khmer Rouge executed educated people, others who had ties to the old government, or anyone who was believed to be “advantaged” by the old society (doctors, teachers, soldiers, actors, musicians, athletes, etc.), and forced the remaining Khmer population into labor camps—in which hundreds of thousands died in executions, starvation and diseases—to be re-educated under the new government.
+Traditional martial arts were banned at this time, and many boxers were executed, worked to death or fled the country, which nearly caused the demise of Kun Khmer.
+An estimated 1.7 million Cambodians, or 21% of the population, died during the Khmer Rouge regime, according to the studies of the Cambodia Genocide Program of Yale University.
+This despotic subjugation lasted for four years until 1979, when Vietnam, invaded and overthrew the Khmer Rouge.
+During the relative stability with the Vietnamese’s protection and after the departure of the Vietnamese, the National Government of Cambodia, under the United Nations, reestablished the Kingdom of Cambodia, and the surviving artisans would slowly began recovering and rebuilding Cambodia's traditional arts, including Kun Khmer.